What is the engagement session all about?

 Where SHOULD we photograph our session?

 I have many favorite Chicago and suburban spots ranging from gardens to gritty alleyways.
 For couples who want general conceptual spaces let’s chat about your goals and pick some spots.

 That said, I’m an advocate of planning a totally personal and unique shoot with you.
 You may choose to have your session where you first met, the location of your first date, or proposal site.
 You may have a climbing gym, a campus building, or a park where you spend a lot of time.
 These are just some ideas you can kick around with us.

 Perhaps a personal place feels right to you.
 See some of our other engagement posts later for ideas.

 We start at $550 for a Local 1 Hour Session.
 That’s a 1 hour session within 10 miles of our base in Warrenville, IL.
 Our radius includes the stunning Cantigny Park & Gardens, numerous preserves, and downtown areas such as Naperville.

-A 2 hour or longer session can be scheduled anywhere in Chicagoland within 40 miles of Warrenville, IL for $850.
 You can add an hour to your Local Session for $300 which will unlock that wider radius and includes downtown Chicago.